i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/installation/configuring-smart-poller/advanced-configuration.md

 from the poller (or the Remote Server) to the Central Server or the Remote Server.

-Centreon has, however, developed a solution for initializing the flow from the Centreon Central Server, or from the Remote Server, to the poller.

 Go to the **Configuration > Pollers > Broker configuration** menu and click on **Centreon Broker SQL** configuration on the Central Server or Remote Server.